CiscoDevNet/stealthwatch-enterprise-sample-scripts/README.md

-# Stealthwatch Enterprise API Sample Scripts
+# Cisco Secure Network Analytics API Sample Scripts
-This repository contains sample Python scripts related to Cisco Stealthwatch Enterprise APIs.
+This repository contains sample Python scripts related to Cisco Secure Network Analytics (formerly Stealthwatch Enterprise) APIs.
 It is available for use by the Cisco DevNet community through Code Exchange.
-For more information on the Stealthwatch Enterprise REST API, please see the following link: https://developer.cisco.com/docs/stealthwatch/enterprise
+For more information on the Secure Network Analytics REST API, please see the following link: https://developer.cisco.com/docs/stealthwatch/enterprise

 ## Compatibility
-The minimum supported version of Stealthwatch Enterprise that is required to use each respective API capability:
+The minimum supported version of Secure Network Analytics (formerly Stealthwatch) that is required to use each respective API capability:
    * v6.5.0 (Host Snapshot)
    * v6.10.0 (Domains / Tenants, Top Reports, Security Events)
    * v7.0.0 (Flows, Host Groups / Tags)